pad1ryoshi/pad1ryoshi/README.md

 ---
 ### About me:

-Hi, I'm Rodrigo Padilha an Cyber Security Researcher and Open-Source Tool Maker.
+Hi, I'm Rodrigo Padilha an Web Security Researcher and Open-Source Tool Maker.
 I'm currently studying Computer Networks whose goal is to become a Cybersecurity Engineer and a bug bounty hunter.
 I'm currently focused on exploring web applications, low-level languages such as C and making tools with Golang, Python and Bash.

 <div align="center">